Getting Started

 5. Copy Client ID and Secret – you will need them later in Action1 settings.

-1. Then open the Assignments tab, click Assign, and specify Okta users who will use this integration to log in to Action1.
+1. Open the Assignments tab, click Assign, and specify users who will use this integration to log in to Action1.

 Stage 2: Enable SSO with Okta in Action1 Console